Water Filter Comparison - Under Sink RO Water Filter Vs. Benchtop RO Water Filter [VIDEO]

 The big difference with an Under Sink system is a sizeable 12L tank for water storage.

-Even though the Under Sink RO has the same filtration rate of 200ml an hour, you’ll always have nine plus litres on hand to drink at any given time, thanks to the storage tank.
+Even though the Under Sink RO has the same filtration rate of 200ml per minute, you’ll always have nine plus litres on hand to drink at any given time, thanks to the storage tank.
 The Under Sink version is best for families who use the water frequently.

 Every time you turn on the kitchen faucet, the bag inside the tank will push water out for you.